Aircloak/aircloak/air/docs/content/ops/configuration.md

 Each `table_name_x` key specifies the name the table will be available under when querying the data source through Aircloak.

+The `user_id` field is the name of the column that uniquely identifies users - the people or entities whose anonymity should be preserved.

 The `db_name` is the name of the table in the underlying database.
 In most situations you can use the same name (in which case the field can be omitted), but the distinction allows some special scenarios, such as exposing a table under a simpler name, or exposing the same database table multiple times under different names.